Graphs admitting only constant splines: Graphs with rank one

+Hence this graph satisfies Condition $(1)$ in Theorem \ref{rank1}.
+However, since $R$ cannot be decomposed as a direct sum (see Remark \ref{remark:irreducible}), to satisfy Condition $(3)$ the graph must have a spanning tree with edges labeled $(0)$, which it does not. \end{example}

-As a corollary, we can characterize when a labeled tree has rank one (over any ring).
+As a corollary to Theorem \ref{rank1}, we characterize when a labeled tree has rank one over {\em any} ring.

-\begin{corollary} If $(G,\alpha)$ is a tree, it is rank one if and only if every edge is labeled (0). \end{corollary} \begin{proof} If every edge is labeled (0), then the graph can be contracted to a single vertex without changing the space of splines, by Lemma \ref{contract zero}.
+\begin{corollary} If $(G,\alpha)$ is a tree over a ring $R$, it is rank one if and only if every edge is labeled (0). \end{corollary} \begin{proof} If every edge is labeled (0), then the graph can be contracted to a single vertex without changing the space of splines, by Lemma \ref{contract zero}.
 Hence the space of splines will be generated by the constant splines, and the graph has rank one.

-Conversely, since every edge of a tree is a bridge, if there is an edge whose label is {\em not} (0), then by Lemma \ref{rank 1 bridge} there is a non-constant spline, and the graph does not have rank one. \end{proof}
+Conversely, since every edge of a tree is a bridge, if there is an edge whose label is {\em not} (0), then by the first part of Theorem \ref{rank1} there is a non-constant spline, so the graph does not have rank one.
+(Note that the proof that $(1) \Rightarrow (2)$ in Theorem \ref{rank1} does not impose any restriction on the ring.) \end{proof}

-For general graphs, we do not have such a nice characterization of graphs with rank one.
-However, we can give a general necessary condition.